metaplex-foundation/mip/mip-1.md

 ---

-# Using `ProgrammableNonFungible` **assets to enforce royalties `[WIP]`**
+# Using `ProgrammableNonFungible` assets to enforce royalties

 At a high-level, the new `ProgrammableNonFungible` asset class allows for flexible configuration of rules and behaviors related to various lifecycle events (e.g. transfer, delegate, burn, etc.).
-The first application of the new `ProgrammableNonFungible` ****asset class is royalties enforcement.
+The first application of the new `ProgrammableNonFungible` asset class is royalties enforcement.

 ### How to detect a `ProgrammableNonFungible` that implements a royalty enforcement